 if you are also taking eplerenone.

-an electrolyte imbalance (such as low levels of magnesium in your blood);
+an electrolyte imbalance (such as low levels of calcium, magnesium, or sodium in your blood);

 liver disease; or